 Our media choices are shaped by our environments, but we have agency as consumers to reciprocally shape not just media culture but collective social interests.
 Sociologically, media consumption is a form of social engagement through which we create and respond to public narratives.
 With Millennials coming of age with social media, their culture is heavily influenced by the power of public stories.
 Harvard historian Tim McCarthy argues that a moment's zeitgeist is always shaped by the power of public narrative.
 Reflecting on the upheavals of the 20th century, he says, "All of these movement moments that changed hearts and minds and moved a nation in the direction of justice have been rooted in storytelling."

-In the last decade, media has continued to demonstrate its ability to mobilize and empower individuals with sharper social awareness.
+In the last decade, the media has continued to demonstrate its ability to mobilize and empower individuals with sharper social awareness.
 The 2010s flooded screens with hashtag movements like #BlackLivesMatter and #MeToo, wherein media consumers rejected racial prejudice, spotlit institutional flaws, and demanded agency to change the status quo.
 If consuming media is a form of social participation, then increased consumer power is increased social empowerment.

 Read the Omens: Crime-solving Media